Shagufta2004/Restaurant-Analysis-ML/README.md

-# Restaurant
+# Restaurant-Revenue-Prediction
-Revenue Prediction
-A machine learning project that analyzes restaurant data to uncover insights and predict customer preferences.
+A Machine Learning project that predicts restaurant revenue using Linear Regression by analyzing customer, operational, and environmental factors.